Timeline of violent incidents at the United States Capitol: July 12, 1947

 William Louis Kaiser was an Ohio man who lost money in the 1934 collapse of a savings and loan company in Columbus.
 He testified in a legal case, and John W. Bricker was the Attorney General of Ohio at that time.
 Kaiser later became a Capitol police officer, and later Bricker was elected to the U. S. Senate, and Kaiser lost his patronage job as a result.
 Kaiser confronted Bricker at least once in the Capitol, insisting that he should get back the money he had lost, and Kaiser took to hanging around the entrance to the Senate chamber.
 On July 12, 1947, Kaiser followed Bricker into a station of the Capitol subway system, pulled out a pistol, and fired two shots at the senator, both of which missed.
 Bricker took cover behind a seat in a subway car.
 Kaiser was arrested and committed to a mental hospital.

+March 11, 1949

+69-year-old Thomas C. Williams, a World War I veteran from Buffalo, New York, shot and killed himself in a Senate corridor as a filibuster was occurring.
+Williams wrote in a suicide note that he had committed suicide to bring attention to his concerns that the United States and world at large were not progressing as a society.